I was born on Valentine’s Day

 Not only was mama’s family financially poor, but she never felt like she had her mother’s love—a sadness and loneliness she carried with her all of her life.
 She tells of times she would cling to her mother and cry, asking her to say she loved her the most.
 I don’t think that ever happened.
 She also never knew her father.
 Once, as an adult, she sought to see him and was soundly rejected.
 Pain upon pain.
 Her brother did love her and took care of her even in her married years, and she adored him.

 Why, you ask, since we knew all this did we have such a hard time forgiving and responding to our mother?
-Because we were children, and we needed the same things she did, and we didn’t receive them.
-So, basically, our emotional response patterns were also damaged.
+Because when we were children we needed the same things she did, and we did not receive them.
+Our emotional response patterns were also damaged.
 It took most of us well into our adult years to work through that pain and understand our mother.
 Patterns were set by that time, and difficult to break.

 Even after she found peace with God and accepted Christ as her Savior, she still struggled.
 The desire for alcohol seemed to dissipate but was soon replaced with prescription drugs.
-For years, she abused the medications doctors prescribed, seeing different doctors to stockpile heavy-duty medicines (this was before everything became computerized).
+Before everything became computerized, mama abused the medications doctors prescribed, seeing different doctors to stockpile heavy-duty medicines.
 She also spent a lot of time going to the hospital for one ailment or another, to the degree that the ambulance service in her area almost did not believe her anymore.
 They always showed up, but eventually they showed up with attitude.

 Mama had this terrible need to be the center of attention, to the opposite effect that it nearly drove her family away from her.
 Even as children, she did not want to share us with anyone else.
 If we wanted to spend the night with a friend or spend time with her brother’s family, she reacted as if we had just told her we hated her.
 The guilt trips were awful.
 We might get to do the thing we asked, but not without feeling terrible.